Wall Painting Conservation

 Supervised by Prof Aviva Burnstock with Dr Emma Richardson (National Physical Laboratory/UCL)

-The Survey archive is available for consultation by all interested students, scholars, conservators and members of the public.
-Those wishing to consult the Survey should email email@example.com
+During this time, the Survey archive remains available for consultation by all interested students, scholars, conservators and members of the public by emailing email@example.com